stephenslab/smashr/README.md

    ```R
    help(package = smashr)
    ```

-# Demonstration
-The method can be used straight out of the box using the default settings, and should work for most reasonable scenarios (eg the noise does not completely overwhelm the signal).
-An example is shown below:

 ```
 # Create the baseline mean function (The "spikes" function is used as an example here)
 n = 2^9